 What Peukert really meant – as an exponent

-Can what Peukert really meant be proved in practice?
+Is what Peukert really meant provable?

-Why what Peukert really meant matters
+Does what Peukert really meant matter?

 Lithium-ion batteries and what Peukert really meant

 Lithium-ion batteries sustain their voltage under very high loads.
 It is that which enables an 18 amp hour LiFePO4 to jump start a 4WD engine many times.
 They are likewise chargable at much higher rates, but need expertise to do.
 See: Jump Starters Really Do Work

 I thank Julian and IanB (their forum names) for invaluable comments.
 Also Tony Lee for advising his long RV experience with a 400 amp hour AGM battery bank.